Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: EVALUATION

 \subsection{Datasets}

 We conduct experiments on a publicly available dataset.
-To confirm the practical significance of RTAnomaly, we collect two datasets from large-scale online services of Company $\mathcal{H}$.
-The statistics of the datasets are shown in Table {\ref{table1}}
+To confirm the practical significance of \nm, we collect two datasets from large-scale online services of Huawei Cloud.
+The statistics of our industrial datasets are shown in Table {\ref{Datasets}}

 \textbf{\emph{Public Dataset}} The public dataset for our experiments is SMD (Server Machine Dataset), which is collected from a large Internet company containing a 5-week-long monitoring metrics of 28 machines {\cite{su2019robust}}.
 The authors divided the SMD into two subsets of equal size: the first half for the training set and the second half for the testing set.
-Anomalies in the SMD testing set are labeled by domain experts based on incident reports.
+Domain experts labeled anomalies in the SMD testing set based on incident reports.

-\textbf{\emph{Industrial Dataset}} In order to evaluate the effectiveness of RTAnomaly in production scenarios, we collect metrics Application CPU Usage, Memory Usage, Interface Throughput, and so on from the online service of the company.
+\textbf{\emph{Industrial Dataset}} To evaluate the effectiveness of \nm in production scenarios, we collect metrics Application CPU Usage, Memory Usage, Interface Throughput, and so on from the online service of the company.
 We collect metrics with a sampling interval of one minute for more than one week from two regions of the company.
 The anomalies representing the performance issues of the service are labeled by experienced software engineers with incidents associated with the metrics.
-The monitoring metrics collected from services are interdependent and should be considered jointly to analyze the health status of services.
-Besides, based on the incident reports, the metrics that are correlated to the performance issues are also labeled by engineers.
-Using these labels, we can also evaluate the accuracy of metrics localization of RTAnomaly.
+The performance issues consist of correlation-violated issues like memory leaks or network congestion listed in Table~\ref{Performance Issues} and non-correlation-violated issues like resource overload.
+Based on the incident reports, engineers also label the metrics that are correlated to the performance issues.
+Using these labels, we can also evaluate the accuracy of metrics localization of \nm.